Posted on May 18 2020

 Putting your hands on a Super 8 film camera should not be that difficult to do.
-Between In the 1965s and 80 over 65 million were sold.
+Between the 1960s and 1080s over 65 million Super 8 cameras were sold.
 I once read that at its peak, 1 in 5 households in the U.S. had a Super 8 film camera.
 In addition, most things were made of metal back in those days.
 By today’s standards, they were way over-designed to last.
 The manufacturers began to change to plastic in the mid 1970’s so older Super 8 film cameras are often some of the best.
 It is not that unusual to find a 50-year-old working Super 8 film camera.

 (photo credit google images)

 The easiest place to go shopping is in the closet of anyone who was a parent back in that generation.
 If that doesn’t turn up a usable camera, go to a few yard sales.
 Bring along a set of six AA batteries and a cartridge of old film so you can check the camera’s basic functions.
 Probably the easies way to find a camera is to go on line and use the super popular Ebay.

 On eBay search for “Super 8 cameras” and you will find hundreds for sale at any given time.
 My search today turned up 1500 (Don’t forget to spell it “Super 8” Camera, not “Super8” Camera.)